notoriousb1t/polymorph/README.md

 ## License
 This library is licensed under MIT.

-## Contributions / Questions
+## Have a question or something to contribute?
-Please create an issue for questions or to discuss new features.
+Please create an [issue](https://github.com/notoriousb1t/polymorph/issues) for questions or to discuss new features.

+## Special Thanks

+Special thanks to [@shshaw](https://twitter.com/shshaw) for the amazing logo and artwork!